mmu-webdesign/Level4-web-term-1/CSS/css02/10-box-model.md

     + Change `display: inline` to `display: block`.

-    + Save `example-b.html` and refreshing it in the browser to see change.
+    + Save `example-b.html` and refresh it in the browser to see change.

     + Change `display: inline-flex` to `display: flex`.

-    + Save `example-b.html` and refreshing it in the browser to see change.
+    + Save `example-b.html` and refresh it in the browser to see change.

 - These `example` files are not part of the assessment.